-It is believed that regular consumption of fish oil aids in increasing your immunity thereby enabling you to resist incidence of common diseases such as cold, cough and flu.
-Omega three fatty acids present in fish oil benefit the immune system by effecting cytokines and eicosanoids present in our body.
+Improved Immunity: It is believed that regular consumption of fish oil aids in boosting your immune system, thereby enabling you to resist the occurence of common diseases like colds, coughs and the flu.
+Omega-3 fatty acids present in fish oil bolster the immune system by effecting the activity and amount of cytokines and eicosanoids present in our body.
 Researchers have also studied the effect of fish meal and fish oil on the immune system of pigs and found that fish oil aided in the growth of the animals.
 Similar research conducted on mice at Taichung Veterans General Hospital, Taiwan, also gave positive results.

-Fish is effective in reducing inflammation in blood and tissues.
-Regular consumption of fish oil supplements, tablets, pills and capsules is helpful to those suffering from chronic inflammatory diseases.
-Fish oil is effective in treating gastrointestinal disorders, sprue, short bowel syndrome and inflammatory bowel disease (IBD) including Crohn’s Disease and ulcerative colitis, which are typical disorders of the intestine.
-Patients suffering from Crohn’s disease find it difficult to absorb vitamins, fats and essential supplements.
+Anti-Inflammatory Properties: Fish oil is effective in reducing inflammation in the blood and tissues.
+Regular consumption of fish oil supplements, tablets, pills and capsules is helpful to those who suffer from chronic inflammatory diseases.
+Fish oil is effective in treating gastrointestinal disorders, Celiac disease, short bowel syndrome and inflammatory bowel disease (IBD) including Crohn’s Disease and ulcerative colitis, which are both typical disorders of the intestine.
+Patients suffering from Crohn’s disease often find it difficult to absorb vitamins, fats and essential supplements.
 Fish oil supplements are an effective diet for such patients.

 ADHD or ADD

-The presence of EPA and DHA in fish oil makes it helpful in case of ulcers caused by Nonsteroidal anti-inflammatory drugs (NSAIDs)
+Ulcers: The presence of EPA and DHA in fish oil makes it helpful in case of ulcers caused by Nonsteroidal anti-inflammatory drugs (NSAIDs)

-It is also believed that women who do not have a sufficient intake of EPA and DHA in their diet suffer from depression after birth as there is transfer of some amount of brain mass from the mother to the child in the last stages of pregnancy.
-Moreover, as mentioned above, when pregnant women are given fish oil supplements, the born kids show enhanced coordination between eye and hand.
-Thus it is very beneficial to consume fish oil either by eating fish or taking fish oil supplements, tablets, capsules, or pills during pregnancy for the overall development of the child and well being of the mother.
+It is also believed that women who do not have a sufficient intake of EPA and DHA in their diet suffer from depression after birth, as there is a transfer of some amount of brain mass from the mother to the child in the last stages of pregnancy.
+Moreover, as mentioned earlier, when pregnant women are given fish oil supplements, their children show enhanced hand eye coordination.
+Thus, it is very beneficial to consume fish oil either by eating fish or taking fish oil supplements, tablets, capsules, or pills during pregnancy for the overall development of the child and the well being of the mother.
 However, it should be noted that fish oil obtained from the liver of the fish, example – cod liver oil, should not be consumed during pregnancy as cod liver oil is rich in retinol and vitamin A.